-Securities sold under Repurchase Agreements are accounted for as collateralized financing transactions and are recorded at the contractual amount for which the securities will be repurchased, including accrued interest.
-As of both March 31, 2024, and December 31, 2023, the Company had no Repurchase Agreements.
+Securities sold under Repurchase Agreements are accounted for as collateralized financing transactions, are recorded at the contractual amount for which the securities will be repurchased, including accrued interest, and recorded as "Repurchase Agreements" on the Company's unaudited Condensed Consolidated Statements of Financial Condition.
+As of June 30, 2024, the Company had \$6.6 million of Repurchase Agreements, which matured on July 1, 2024.
+U.S. Treasury securities were provided as collateral.
+As of December 31, 2023, the Company had no Repurchase Agreements.